Advanced Model Configurations API

 ID mappings

-Each indexed item is assigned a permanentid that should not change in time.
+Each indexed item is assigned a permanentid that shouldn’t change in time.
 However, in some situations, most commonly when the source is changed, a document may be assigned a new permanentid.
 In this situation, the model would require an ID Mappings file linking the old IDs to the new ones.
-This ensures that the model can use the usage analytics events that were recorded using the old IDs.
+This ensures that the model can use the Coveo Analytics events that were recorded using the old IDs.

 ID mapping file configuration

-The IDs must appear in CSV format and be listed in a two-column table, where the columns are separated by a comma (,).
+The ID mapping file must be a UTF-8 encoded CSV file.
+The mappings must be listed in a two-column table, where the columns are separated by a comma (,).

 Example